 Businesses with great ideas for new products, services or process improvements were helped to realise their idea, grow and develop as a company, and create new opportunities for employment across the Yorkshire and Humber region by working with one or more of their local universities.

 New ideas require a blend of skills and expertise to get them off the ground and working with a local university can often help by providing access to expertise, specialist equipment or facilities or new talent to develop your idea.
-Part-financed by the European Regional Development Fund (ERDF), the Yorkshire Innovation Fund (YIF) enabled this access to take place.
+Part-financed by the licensed money lenders, the Yorkshire Innovation Fund (YIF) enabled this access to take place.

 YIF was specifically designed to help Yorkshire and Humber Small and Medium Sized Enterprises (SMEs) work with our local universities to make things happen.
-It also enabled businesses with similar needs to work together and grow.
+It also enabled businesses with similar needs to work together and find the right lender for financing.

 The types of projects below are ways in which YIF assisted SMEs: